Friends of the Bees

 Herbs, and more!

-Thanks so much for looking into the Community Garden Alliance, a partnership between Tee’s Plants and the Friends of the Bees of Canada (fotb.ca).
+The community plants initiative is a partnership between Tee’s Plants and the Friends of the Bees of Canada (fotb.ca).

-I’m excited to partner with new organizations every year to provide free plants and seeds to help fill their gardens.
+I’m excited to partner with new organizations each year to provide free plants and seeds to help fill their gardens.
 To date, this program has introduced thousands of perennials, annuals, vegetables, and herbs into gardens like yours in Chatham-Kent and beyond!
 Thanks for your help!

 If you’re a representative of a local organization that shares our love for garden life, send an email to order@teesplants.com containing the following information included in the body of the email for consideration:

-- Organization Name:
+• Organization Name:

-- Organization Location:
+• Organization Location:

-- Organization Mission:
+• Organization Mission:

-- Organization Contact Name and Information (email):
+• Organization Contact Name and Information (email):

-- Do you promote “green” gardening practices in your gardens?
+• Do you promote “green” gardening practices in your gardens?
 How so?:

-- What kinds of plants do you grow, or wish to grow in your garden?:
+• What kinds of plants do you grow, or wish to grow in your garden?:

-- Who benefits from your garden?
+• Who benefits from your garden?
 (What people, or wildlife visit?):

-- Are you able to send a few photos of your garden/plants/harvest for us to include in a gallery, or be visited to have your garden professionally photographed in the Summer?:
+• Are you able to send a few photos of your garden/plants/harvest for us to include in a gallery, or be visited to have your garden professionally photographed in the Summer?:

-- Are you able to pickup from Dresden the first week of June?:
+• Are you able to pickup from Dresden the first week of June?:

-These plants are entirely funded by the customers of Tee’s Plants, who value conservation, ecological respect, and a welcoming environment for all!
+These plants are entirely funded by the customers of Tee’s Plants, who value conservation, ecological respect, and a safe, welcoming environment for all!

 We don’t plant invasive species, and we always check if we’re not sure.